alka485/RecipeSearch/README.md

 `

 * Start the development server:
-`npm run dev
+`npm run dev`
-Open your browser and visit http://localhost:5173.
+Open your browser and visit `http://localhost:5173`.

-`
+### Usage

+* Enter an ingredient or dish name in the search bar.

+* The app will display a list of recipes that match your search query.

+* Click on a recipe to view its ingredients and preparation instructions.